larq/compute-engine/docs/build.md

 ### Configure .bazelrc ###
-Run the ```./configure.sh``` script in the root directory and answer "Yes" to the ```manylinux2010``` question when you want to build for Tensorflow 2.x or Tensorflow 1.15, and "No" for Tensorflow 1.14 and below.
+Run the ```./configure.sh``` script in the root directory and answer "Yes" to the ```manylinux2010``` question when you want to build for TensorFlow 2.x or TensorFlow 1.15, and "No" for TensorFlow 1.14 and below.

-## LCE for Tensorflow Lite ##
+## LCE for TensorFlow Lite ##
-LCE for Tensorflow Lite has a diverse platform support, covering [Android](./quickstart_android.md), [ARM-based boards](./build_arm.md) such as Raspberry Pi and x86 machines.
+LCE for TensorFlow Lite has a diverse platform support, covering [Android](./quickstart_android.md), [ARM-based boards](./build_arm.md) such as Raspberry Pi and x86 machines.
 To build/install/run LCE on each of these platforms, please refer to the corresponding guide.

-## LCE for Tensorflow ##
+## LCE for TensorFlow ##

-LCE provides a Python PIP package for its Tensorflow Ops.
+LCE provides a Python PIP package for its TensorFlow Ops.
 You can build the LCE pip package with bazel:
 ``` bash
 bazel build :build_pip_pkg